cnp3/ipmininet/ipmininet/examples/HOW_TO.md

 # HOW TO: document to help students

-The goal of this document is to help students using the examples about static routing and the STP protocol.
+The goal of this document is to help students using the examples about static routing, the STP protocol and RIPng (RIP in IPv6).
 Through it, the student will learn the important commands to be able to work with the given networks to understand further these concepts of the course.

 ## Static routing